Are there guiding principles superior to those we see in organized religion? Yes, there are.

 Don’t want to join a religion but still want a set of guiding principles?
 Yes.
 Here are nine principles which are far superior to those you’ll find in popular religions of the world.

-Reason, not Superstition
+1) Reason, not Superstition

-The tools of reason include the basic toolbox of logical reasoning along with its companion tools for spotting logical fallacies and logical axioms.
-These tools enable you to separate fact from fiction.
-And, as such will guard you against being susceptible to groupthink manipulation and the superstition.
+The tools of logic include three main tools.
+Basic logical reasoning along with spotting logical fallacies and logical axioms.
+These three tools will enable you to separate fact from fiction.
+And will guard you against being susceptible to groupthink manipulation.

-Ethics, not Dogma
+2) Ethics, not Dogma

-Respect, not Worship
+3) Respect, not Worship

 This principle aligns with the above regarding ethics.
-When we operate from a standpoint of ethical thinking we naturally respect other people and other living things.
-Above all, respect for other people and the environment is the basis of a healthy culture.
+When we operate from a standpoint of ethical thinking, we naturally respect other people and other living things.
+Respect for other people and the environment is the basis of a healthy culture.

-Courage, not Fear
+4) Courage, not Fear